 Maintain detailed files of all business interactions, including contracts, communications and incident reports.

-Respond to any customer complaints within 24 hours.
+Respond to customer complaints within 24 hours.

 General Liability Insurance in Ohio: Bottom Line